brianrp2000/NumberGuessGame/README.md

 public class Game{
 }
 ```
-4. Inside the **Game** class curly brackets we will need to enter its variables
+4. Inside the **Game** class curly brackets, we will need to enter its variables
 ```java
 private final int limit = 100;
 private int guessCount;
 private UserInput userInput;
 ```
-5. Create the public method called **startGuessing**, this is the method in charge of initializing variables and start the function that allows the computer to make guesses
+5. Create the public method called **startGuessing**, this is the method in charge of initializing variables, print the game instructions and start the function that allows the computer to make guesses
 ```java
 public void startGuessing(){
         guessCount = 0;